EinsCMS/eins-modal/README.md

 - 💪 **Actively Maintained**

-  The modal is always up to date!
+  The software is always up to date!

 - 🌈 **Works with all mobile and desktop Browsers**